 Follow the instructions in this article to clean the carburetor.
 If cleaning does not help or you find internal components are damaged, you may need to rebuild the carburetor or replace it with a new one.

 The fuel cap used on your mower is designed with a vent to allow air to pass through the cap.
 When the vent becomes clogged, the fuel tank will form a vacuum.
 This will keep fuel from flowing out of the tank and to the engine causing your mower to stall.

 To determine whether your fuel cap is the problem, remove the cap, start and let your mower run.
 If it runs well and your mower doesn’t sputter, stall and die, reinstall the cap while continuing to run the mower.

 If you can replicate the stalling problem with the cap installed for a while, chances are the cap is no longer allowing air through the vent.

 Solution: Replace a bad fuel cap with a new one.
 You can attempt to try to clean the cap first to remove the clog, but it may not fix the problem.

-Not only doesn’t a lack of air, fuel or spark to the engine cause it to stall, but also putting the engine under load can also cause it to stall.
-The engine will have to work harder than usual when the the mower deck is packed with grass cuttings, dirt and debris.
+Not only doesn’t a lack of air, fuel, or spark to the engine cause it to stall, but also putting the engine under load can also cause it to stall.
+The engine will have to work harder than usual when the mower deck is packed with grass cuttings, dirt, and debris.

 When the blades need to turn through a deck packed with debris, the engine is strained and will bog down.
-Dull mower blades with a plugged mower deck further magnifies the problem.
+Dull mower blades with a plugged mower deck further magnify the problem.